Well Child Visit at 2 Years

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Do not expect him to share his toys.
-He may also have trouble sitting still for long periods of time, such as to hear a story read aloud.
+This will help him or her grow and develop.
+Do not expect your child to share his or her toys.
+He or she may also have trouble sitting still for long periods of time, such as to hear a story read aloud.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force him to talk or play with people he does not know.
-At 2 years, he will sometimes want to be independent, but he may also cling to you around strangers.
+Do not force your child to talk or play with people he or she does not know.
+At 2 years, your child will sometimes want to be independent, but he or she may also cling to you around strangers.

 - Help your child feel safe.
 Your child may become afraid of the dark at 2 years.
-He may want you to check under his bed or in the closet.
+He or she may want you to check under his or her bed or in the closet.
 It is normal for your child to have these fears.
-He may cling to an object, such as a blanket or a stuffed animal.
-He may carry the object with him and want to keep it with him when he sleeps.
+He or she may cling to an object, such as a blanket or a stuffed animal.
+Your child may carry the object with him or her and want to hold it when he or she sleeps.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2½ years (30 months).
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.